Raising Kind Children Through Environmental Sustainability

 Teaching compassion and interconnectedness

 One of the most important values sustainability teaches is interdependence.
 Even the earliest childhood education classes in ecology teach that all plants and animals are connected - as are people!
-In the era of COVID-19, the impacts of our own actions on others and the deeply interconnected nature of life has perhaps never been more stark.
+In the era of COVID-19, the impacts of our own actions on others and the deeply interconnected nature of life was never more stark.

 But there are positive ways to illustrate the principle of interdependence.
 Green living provides many opportunities to talk about the ripple effect of our actions.
 For example, gardening and buying from local farmers can spark conversations about how people grow food and who those people are.
 Borrowing books from the library, or buying second-hand, can lead to discussions about how little people are paid to make new clothes or how plastic toys lead to pollution.
 Showing children the utility bill that describes the wind power you purchase can spark insight into where energy comes from.
 Thinking about how even the smallest actions affect others can build a sense of compassion and empathy in our children for those in our communities and beyond.